adjtomo/seisflows/docs/instructions_remote.rst

         ./configure FC=ifort
         make all

-For troubleshooting any compilation issues, please view the SPECFEM2D manual and github issues page.
+For troubleshooting any compilation issues, please view the SPECFEM2D manual and GitHub issues page.